ttezel/unio/README.md

 ###`resources` (Array)

 Array of API resources.

+##Defining a Resource

-Each entry in the `resources` array is an object containing:
+Each object in the `resources` array represents a resource.
+Each resource must contain the following keys:

 ####`path` (String)